MichaelCurrin/python-twitter-guide/docs/models.md

 - `source`
 - `source_url`
 - `truncated`
+- `retweeted_status` - the original tweet, if the current tweet is a retweet.

 ### Deprecated
 > Do not use these on the tweet object - they are marked as deprecated.